-This has long been the top-rated Sunsout puzzle on Amazon.
+This has long been the top-rated Sunsout puzzle.
 I finally got around to putting it together and now I see why!

 The Sunsout boxes are not my favorite feature of the brand.
 They’re overly large, larger than pretty much any other brand, so they require more space between shelves.
 The box design looks amateur to me and does not compare to brands like Gibson or Ravensburger (or pretty much anyone, really).
 The back of the box is plain white.
 Fortunately, there are many other things to like about Sunsout!